mutalyzer/crossmapper/docs/library.rst

     >>> crossmap.genomic_to_coordinate(1)
     0

-See :doc:`api/crossmap` for a detailed description.
+See section :doc:`api/crossmap` for a detailed description.

 The ``NonCoding`` class
 -----------------------